Cloudslab/CloudSimSC/README.md

-# CloudSimServerless: Serverless extension of CloudSim project
+# CloudSimServerless: A Serverless extension of CloudSim project